hmccode/hmccode.github.io/_posts/2017-03-31-introducing-hmc-engage.md

 A collection of program-bound pre-built reports for different purposes.
 Reports are available in PDF, CSV and Excel.
 You can read more about canned reports [here](http://hmccode.github.io/2017-03-31/canned-reports-processing).

 ![Canned Reports](https://mosaicapi.blob.core.windows.net/images/fcf3f770-b252-485d-8d96-96287ed55b10.png)

-## Transactional Requests

-Since most of the data points in `HMC eNgage` are aggregated per a period, the platform allows users to request the actual transactions that make up these aggregations.
-The transactions reports will be delivered via Email to the requestor's email address.
-Users will be able to make requests from `Engage` and they will be able to monitor them as well.
-Due to the sensitive nature of the transactional listing, all requests are subject to approval.